What is gangrene?

 - Pain in or beyond the affected area

-- Redness and swelling around a wound
+- Redness and swelling around a wound (this is often present when wet gangrene develops)

 - Sores that keep cropping up in the same place

-- A foul-smelling wound
+- A bad-smelling wound

 - Striking discoloration of the skin, with shades of greenish-black, blue, red, or bronze